AIMS-Ghana/python-course/_days/03_plotting.md

  shapes according to their relative perimeters.
  - for shapes or solids that have multiple dimensions, find a way to capture the effects of varying both
+ - for each of the shapes and solids, plot the trends for two properties (*e.g.*, area and perimeter, volume and surface area)